awslabs/ec2-spot-jenkins-plugin/README.md

 #### 2. Create IAM User

-Specify ```programmatic access``` during creation, and record credentials which will be used by Jenkins EC2 Fleet Plugin to connect to your Spot Fleet
+Specify ```programmatic access``` during creation, and record credentials which will be used by Jenkins EC2 Fleet Plugin to connect to your Spot Fleet.

+*Alternatively, this may use [AWS EC2 instance roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2.html)*

 #### 3. Configure User permissions

-Add inline policy to the user to allow it use EC2 Spot Fleet and Auto Scaling Group [AWS documentation about that](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-fleet-requests.html#spot-fleet-prerequisites)
+Add inline policy to the user or instance role to allow it use EC2 Spot Fleet and Auto Scaling Group [AWS documentation about that](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-fleet-requests.html#spot-fleet-prerequisites)

 ```json